First Person Productions

 For too long, our people have been inaccurately portrayed in the media, but our internship program allows our young people to take ownership over their own stories.
 From filmmaking and podcasting to social media and marketing — FPP pays young people to learn the mechanics of media while increasing the visibility of Native peoples and ensuring accurate and authentic portrayals of our community.

-FPP has 4 cohorts per year - three during the school year and one during the summer.
-Each cohort lasts approximately 8 -10 weeks and meets Monday - Thursday from 4:00PM-6:00PM or 9:30AM - 3:30PM in the summer.
-Interns get an hourly rate of $13.75 and must be 14 years or older to be eligible.
+First Person Productions has four cohorts per year - three during the school year and one during the summer.
+Each cohort lasts approximately 8 -10 weeks and meets Monday - Thursday from 4-6PM or 9:30AM - 3:30PM in the summer.
+Interns receive an hourly rate of $13.75 and must be 14 years or older to be eligible.

 Meet Your Instructor